 Lean Transformation – Part One: The Transformation Equation

-By Jeff Kopenitz, DVIRC, Director of Advanced Manufacturing and IWCM
+By Jeff Kopenitz, DVIRC, Director of DVIRC’s Training and Education

 The highly regarded and long-successful Toyota Production System often referred to as “Lean”, has been attempted by many industries throughout the world.
 Those who have realized positive results recognize the need to develop an approach that encompasses both operational and cultural change.

 Leaders that value their associates as assets and demonstrate these values as part of their culture achieve stronger performance and financial metrics.
 Conversely, when leadership undervalues culture the organization is less competitive.
 The following equation illustrates how leadership value influences business performance:

 The way we think + the way we work = the results we achieve*

 For many years Lean has been viewed as a set of tools and methods that are used to improve an organization’s performance.
 This view dismisses the importance of developing a management system that will support and allow the methods and tools to work in a perpetual way.
 Developing this system will help develop a culture that allows all employees that work in the business to also work on the business.
 This methodology helps create problem solvers within the organization meet or exceed their customers’ expectations.

 Organizations that have embarked upon their journey have found that the physical process changes in material and information flows are not difficult to make, and typical short-term results are extremely positive.
 However, sustaining these gains is found to be extremely difficult.
 The difficulty is primarily due to an underdeveloped culture and management system that will support these changes.
 To build a competitive culture that generates, and sustains positive value, organizations need a lean business strategy that devotes approximately 80% of their time and effort focused on the “social / human side” of the organization.
 The remaining 20% is consumed by the “technical methods and tools” needed.